OpenSkies counter Randy Petersen

 …all for only $333.00 and a night of my time.

-There was another example from years ago where I volunteered to “bump” myself off of an airplane for a flight to West Palm Beach — on which I was assigned a seat in the economy class cabin — for a flight to Fort Lauderdale instead where I received a voucher; and without even asking, I was assigned to a seat in the first class cabin on the Fort Lauderdale flight, which departed only an hour later.
+Another example was when I volunteered to “bump” myself off of an airplane for a flight to West Palm Beach — on which I was assigned a seat in the economy class cabin — for a flight to Fort Lauderdale instead where I received a voucher; and without even asking, I was assigned to a seat in the first class cabin on the Fort Lauderdale flight, which departed only an hour later.
 All I had to do was change my rental car reservation, which was no problem at all.
 I was definitely well compensated for that hour of my time…

 …which leads me to the next thought: do not offer to take a later flight unless it is really worth your time.
 If you value your time at $200.00 per hour, for example, offering to take a later flight may not be worth your time if the next flight departs two days later; the next day; or even several hours later.
 Ensure that the compensation is reasonable enough to alter your plans before offering.

-Most importantly; as with the example involving Kendra Collins: if there is something that you want which would sweeten the deal for you, ask for it.
+Most importantly: if there is something that you want which would sweeten the deal for you, ask for it.
 You can even explain that you are in the middle of a specific objective — such as attempting to qualify for elite status.
 You just might encounter an agent who is sympathetic to you and will honor your request.

 Boy, all of this “bumping” and “walking” is making me dizzy.